agileobjects/AgileObjects.Functions.Email/README.md

 - `SuccessRedirectUrl`: /contact-thank-you
 - _Response_: **Redirect** (302) to /contact-thank-you, as `AllowUserRedirectUrls` is true, but no URL was supplied.

-#### User redirect response URL allowed, not supplied, and required
+#### User redirect response URL allowed, not supplied, and required:

 - `UseRedirectResponse`: true
 - `AllowUserRedirectUrls`: true